Peruvian-Style Grilled Street Corn

 What You’ll Need

-If you’ve already made a batch of Aji sauce, then you just need a few additional ingredients to make this Peruvian-inspired corn recipe.
+If you’ve already made a batch of Aji sauce, then you just need a few additional ingredients to make this Peruvian corn recipe.
 Here’s what you need to know about the ingredients.
-The full amounts and detailed recipe is in the recipe card at the bottom of the post.
+The full amounts and detailed recipe are in the recipe card at the bottom of the post.

 • Olive oil: For brushing on the corn.

-• Aji sauce: How to make this sauce is included in the recipe card, but you can also find all the details in my Aji sauce recipe post.
+• Aji sauce: Directions to make this sauce is included in the recipe card, but you can also find all the details in my Aji sauce recipe post.

 • Cotija cheese: This is a crumbly, salty, fresh South American cheese.
 You can substitute queso fresco or even crumbled feta if it’s all you can find or is more affordable.

-Ingreidents to make peruvian corn on the cob sitting on a marble countertop.
+Ingreidents to make peruvian corn on the cob sitting on a marble countertop with text labels, including: corn on the cob, aji sauce, cotija cheese or queso fresco, and olive oil.

 How to Make Peruvian Corn on the Cob